FAQ

 +

 Use the contact form.
-Messages are read by Neil Dukes directly.
-State plainly whether you are a reader, a researcher, a journalist or a collaborator and a reply will come back through the same channel.
+Messages are read directly by the PDT team and routed to the most appropriate author or collaborator.
+State plainly whether you are a reader, a researcher, a journalist, or a collaborator, and a reply will come back through the same channel.

 How can I support the work?